 Drinking alcohol and driving on public roads is forbidden in Romania, there is 0.0 tolerance, and drinking and driving is not socially accepted at all in contrast to other European countries.

 If you do not feel well, don’t ride.
-If you are exhausted, let your guide know to return to the hotel safely.
+If you are exhausted, let your guide know to return to the hotel safely (with a guide or the group, we do not leave riders alone).
 Bring enough water, or refill your bottle or camel bag on a source or stream.

 Health insurance is up to you.
 Check if your health insurance package excludes “extreme sports” such as Enduro motorcycling or motorcycle races.